 - An Oracle Internet Directory (OID) LDAP server, used to store user, role, security, and other information.
 OID uses an Oracle database as the back-end storage of this information. - An Oracle HTTP Server 11g Release 1 as a front end to the Oracle WebLogic Server.
-The Oracle HTTP Server is included in the Oracle Web Tier Utilities 11g Release 1 (11.1.1.3). - An Oracle Single Sign-On Plug-in, used to authenticate the user and create the OSSO session cookie.
-This is available in the Oracle Fusion Middleware 11g Web Tier Utilities (11.1.1.30) package. - The Delegated Administration Services (DAS) application, used to administer users and group information.
-This information may also be loaded or modified through standard LDAP Data Interchange Format (LDIF) scripts. - Additional administrative scripts for configuring the OSSO system and registering HTTP servers.
+The Oracle HTTP Server is included in the Oracle Web Tier Utilities 11g Release 1 (11.1.1). - An Oracle Single Sign-On Plug-in, used to authenticate the user and create the OSSO session cookie.
+This is available in the Oracle Fusion Middleware 11g Web Tier Utilities (11.1.1.6) package.
+For Oracle Forms applications like RMS and RWMS, HTTP server will be used. - The Delegated Administration Services (DAS) application in OID10g and Oracle Directory Services Manager (ODSM) application in OIM11g, used to administer users and group information.
+This information may also be loaded or modified via standard LDAP Data Interchange Format (LDIF) scripts. - Additional administrative scripts for configuring the OSSO system and registering HTTP servers.